Skip to contents

 Using modsem

-When you have interactions between observed variables, it is generally recommended to use method = "pind".
+modsem can also be used to to estimate interaction effects between observed variables.
 Interaction effects with observed variables are not supported by the LMS and QML approaches.
-In some cases, you can define a latent variable with a single indicator to estimate the interaction effect between two observed variables in the LMS and QML approaches, but this is generally not recommended.
+In most cases, you can define a latent variable with a single indicator to estimate the interaction effect between two observed variables in the LMS and QML approaches.

 summary(est2)